 "It's a great recording, sound wise and artistically," Jim Denley told Resonate Magazine.
 "It will, I hope, put Teletopa where it should be: as the most important development in 1970s Australian serious music."

-This document is not just important for Australian music – it should establish them posthumously as one of the most interesting developments in experimental music anywhere in the world at this time.
+This document is not just important for Australian music – it should establish them posthumously as one of the most interesting improvising collectives in experimental music anywhere in the world at this time.